hajdumozes/kata-collection/src/main/java/sevenkyu/complementarydna/notes.md

 ✅ case 4: 'C' should be replaced with 'G';

-❗ case 5: Input can't be empty;
+✅ case 5: All cases together;